 If anything, physical activity has NOT decreased since the 1980′s but actually increased.
 Whoa.
 Kind of blows your mind away, doesn’t it?
 But the authors went even further.
 They calculated the predicted energy expenditure for a wild mammal which is predominantly based on body mass and ambient temperature.

-Compared to wild mammals, homo obesicus 2013 is not less physically active than its wild mammal cousins such as the vigorous appearing cougar, fox and caribou.
+Compared to wild mammals (chart above), homo obesicus 2013 is not less physically active than its wild mammal cousins such as the vigorous appearing cougar, fox and caribou.
 With your mind whirling I’ll give you their conclusions.
 It kind of says it all.

 “Conclusion: As physical activity expenditure has not declined over the same period that obesity rates have increased dramatically, and daily energy expenditure of modern man is in line with energy expenditure in wild mammals, it is unlikely that decreased expenditure has fuelled the obesity epidemic.”